 The Medicare outpatient prescription drug benefit is a landmark addition to the Medicare program.
 More people have prescription drug coverage and are saving money on prescription drugs than ever before.
 Costs to the government for the program are lower than expected, as are premiums for prescription drug plans.

 People with Medicare not only have more quality health care choices than in the past but also more information about those choices.
-The Centers for Medicare & Medicaid Services (CMS) welcome organizations that can add value to these programs make them more accessible to Medicare beneficiaries, and meet all the contracting requirements.
+The Centers for Medicare & Medicaid Services (CMS) welcome organizations that can add value to these programs, make them more accessible to Medicare beneficiaries, and meet all the contracting requirements.

 Types of MA Products